dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 * DRY violation.
 * Unnecessary template bloat.
-* The 16 combinations of attributes have to spelled out; avoiding spelling them out requires string mixins which, from a maintainability standpoint, is clearly worse than this.
+* The 16 combinations of attributes have to spelled out; avoiding spelling them out requires string mixins which, from a maintainability standpoint, is worse.

 If one of the `Ranges` happens to have a primitive that fails some attributes, the corresponding `opApply`s will be identical.